-Every so often, people will tell me that the fact that my trust level with men I don't really know is always at Base 0 (i.e. assume he could be a murderer-rapist-jerk and act with due caution) is reverse sexism.
-Or they'll say that I'll never find the boyfriend I want so badly if I keep being so picky, that my standards are too high.
-Other times, they tell me that feminism is no longer a necessary social movement, that sexism is over (and then they start half-yelling about the wage gap being a myth in the middle of class and I have to leave crying because I have a flashback FUN PARTY TIMES).
+Every so often, people will tell me that my low trust level with men I don't really know is reverse sexism.
+Or they'll say that I'll never find the boyfriend I want so badly if I keep being so picky.
+Other times, they tell me that feminism is no longer a necessary social movement, that sexism is over (and then they start half-yelling about the wage gap being a myth in the middle of class and I have to leave crying because I have a flashback fun party times).

 Men can be victims, and that matters, But women live in this state of victimization all the time.
-Here, let comedian Louis C.K. do some explaining:
+Here, comedian Louis C.K. does some explaining:

-That's a big part of my caution: that experience, and knowing that it means, statistically, I'm likely to fall into that pattern again.
+That experience does contribute a great deal to my caution: especially knowing that it means, statistically, I'm likely to fall into that pattern again.
 I'm more likely than women who have never been in that situation to end up in an abusive relationship.
-(In some ways, though, because I'm aware of that and because I know what it's like, I'm less likely.
-I just have to be vigilant.
-Which, obviously, I am.)
+(In some ways, though, because I'm aware of that and because I know what it's like, I'm less likely.)
 But I've also been through more than that.
-I've faced plenty of isolated incidents that all add up to me starting at Base 0, because I know what it's like to be hurt by men and I know how big that threat is.

 Eleven years old.
 A man tells me that when I'm married, I need to have sex with my husband whenever he wants it, whether I want it or not.
-I feel extremely uncomfortable and afraid, but I've not been taught the intricacies of consent.
+I feel extremely uncomfortable and afraid, but I've not been taught about consent.
 I don't know what marital rape is, and I won't until I'm in college.

-Despite all of this, I fall madly in love with that boy, a long and intense and obsessive and unhealthy situation, fueled by my OCD and my desperate need for validation, that will lead me to the brink of suicide and back, a 'romance' that I'm still not sure how to frame in my head.
-Twilight will encourage me to hold on to this 'love,' although I probably would have even without that book series.
-He never reciprocates in any outright way, thank God, honestly, because that would have been the most horrific mess imaginable.
+Despite all of this, I fall madly "in love" with that boy, a long and intense and obsessive and unhealthy situation, fueled by my OCD, my desperate need for validation, "broken wing syndrome," Twilight, and the many, many times that I've been told that male bullies "just have a crush on you."
+This "romance," which I still don't know how to frame in my own mind, will lead me to the brink of suicide and back.
+He never reciprocates in any outright way, thank God.

 Sixteen years old.
 As soon as I'm old enough to date by my religious standards, a guy friend of mine asks me out.
 I don't want to go on a date with him, but at the same time, I feel like I don't have the right to say no, that I should feel lucky to have someone be interested in me.
 I'm also afraid.
-So instead of telling him the truth, I hide in my house while he calls me repeatedly, one of the stupidest things I've ever done.
+So instead of telling him the truth, I hide in my house while he calls me repeatedly.
 He's nice enough when he realizes I was trying to say no, but I'm so ashamed I don't speak in the class I have with him for the entire rest of the year.
 It was a terrible decision on my part, but it's also something that society and past experience has trained me to do.

 Seventeen years old.
-A guy friend tells me that another guy is in love with me and has been for a while.
-Even though I'm not really that interested, I decide I want to go to Homecoming with the other guy.
+A guy friend tells me that another guy is in love with me.
+Even though I'm not really that interested, I decide I want to go to Homecoming with him.
 After all, I'm a sappy romantic who has yet to actually go on a date.
 When I ask my guy friend to help me set it up, though, he laughs in my face and tells me it was all a joke.
-I'm so stunned I can't speak.

 Eighteen years old.
 Me and my friends get catcalled walking down the street.
-It's the first time that's ever happened to me (which is quite a privilege, really, going that long without being whistled at), and I have no idea how to respond.
+It's the first time that's ever happened to me, and I have no idea how to respond.

 My first semester of college, a guy in dark clothing follows me halfway across campus, making strange noises.
 I am so terrified I can't breathe.
-All I can think is that I'm about to be raped, it's about to happen, please God please let the doors to this building be open, let someone be there.
+All I can think is that I'm about to be raped.
+Please God please let the doors to this building be open, let someone be there.
 I make it to the place where my friends are waiting, and he turns around and leaves, but I am inconsolable.
-I cry for hours, straight through a choir concert, and am terrified to be alone.
-This incident triggers a breakdown that will, a year later, lead me to finally getting diagnosed with OCD.
+This incident triggers a breakdown that will eventually lead to my OCD diagnosis.

 Twenty-one years old.
 I finally understand consent well enough that I'm not afraid of having sex someday.

-I struggle, every day, to hold onto hope that this world can change, and that somewhere out there is my future boyfriend, that he is a good guy, because after everything I've been through and everything I know, I cannot settle for less.
+I struggle, every day, to hold onto hope that this world can change, and that somewhere out there is a good guy that I can love, because after everything I've been through and everything I know, I cannot settle for less.
 I deserve more than this.
 All the women of the world do.

 We deserve better.
 That's what it comes down to.
 I have a right to protect and take care of myself, because I, like all woman, possess infinite worth.
 Feminism isn't about hating or demeaning men, it's about loving women.
 It's about asking more for women.
 But because I live in this world, where these things happen all the time, I have to be wary of men.
 Those are the facts.

-So to all the men: you do best by respecting my feelings and my boundaries, listening to the stories of women who have been through this and worse, and not thinking that your experience is the only one that exists.
-Let me be the one to worry about whether I'm being open enough to allow good relationships to happen.
-I promise, I'm trying.
-It's one of the hardest fights of my life.
+So to all men: you do best by respecting my feelings and my boundaries, listening to the stories of women who have been through this and worse, and not thinking that your experience is the only one that exists.

 You can help by genuinely being good.
 That means being respectful.
 That means caring.
 That means recognizing that feminism does still matter.